 Although their content might look great and the follower numbers seem promising, an in-depth analysis of each influencer is absolutely necessary!

 - Brand Fit & Authenticity, to see whether the influencer aligns with your brand and if he or she can truly promote your brand in an honest and inspiring way.

 - Content Quality, to see whether the influencer’s content, imagery, and tone align with your brand

 - Follower Numbers, to evaluate the potential reach of an influencer.

-- Follower Growth, to see whether the influencer manages to constantly attract new follower.
-This is especially important for long-term cooperations!
+- Follower Growth, to see whether the influencer manages to constantly attract new followers.
+This is especially important for long-term collaboration!

 - Like Follower Ratio, to evaluate whether the influencer’s audience engages with the content.
 High follower numbers are invaluable if the audience does not care for the content!